Chapter 9: Back in action

 "Well, are there any other options?"
 Ichigo interrupted him.
 Urahara's silence told him enough.
 "Then I'll do it.
 I don't care what the risks are, I'll-"

 The unusually harsh tone Urahara had addressed him with was enough to make Ichigo flinch.
 "You're being too reckless, Ichigo.
-There are many people who would be very upset if they knew how unconcerned you are with your own safety."
+There are many people who would be very upset if they knew how just little concern you have for your own well-being."
 Ichigo looked away, feeling the weight of his mentor's gaze.
 They say disappointment hurts more than anger, but a combination of the two certainly did a bang up job of making him feel like crap.

 Urahara shook his head.
 "Please, just... forget what I said, Kurosaki-san.
 I shouldn't have brought it up in the first place."
 Seeing that Ichigo wanted to protest, he raised his hand to bid for silence.
 "Even if we choose to ignore the massive risks, this path simply isn't open to us at this point in time.
 Maybe in the future it will be, but I honestly hope it never comes to that."